111116/webosu/README.md

 ## Current functions

-- custom keyboard button: no
 - audio offset: no
 - input offset: no
-- background blur: no
 - slider snake-in: no
 - slider snake-out: no
 - custom skin: no